 To stay vigilant, security experts must keep abreast of current developments in the ransomware “industry”.
 Business owners and IT consultants must know what kind of training employees need in order to build strong security measures and guard against ransomware intrusions.

-Have you or a client fallen victim to a ransomware intrusion?
-Contact Gillware Digital Forensics to set up a Ransomware Data Recovery and Forensic Investigation consultation with our ransomware experts:
+Contact us to set up a Ransomware Data Recovery and Forensic Investigation consultation with our ransomware experts: